Geneva, June 15, 2017

-Around the globe & over the decades, INSEAD continues to conduct cutting edge research & to innovate across all itsÂ programmes to provide business leaders with the knowledge & sensitivity to operate anywhere.
+Around the world & over the decades, INSEAD continues to conduct cutting edge research and to innovate across all itsÂ programmes to provide business leaders with the knowledge & sensitivity to operate anywhere.
 These core values have enabled INSEADÂ to become truly “The Business School for the World”.

 INSEADâsÂ MBA programmeÂ is ranked #1 by the Financial Times in 2016 & 2017.Â